mattbierner/blog.mattbierner.com/_posts/2013-12-11-tail-call-implementation-and-defunctionalization-in-javascript.md

 const facDefun = n => trampolineDefun(facDefunImp(n, 1))
 ```

-Defunctionalization is a much more destructive transform than the other tail call approches.
+Defunctionalization is a much more destructive transform than the other tail call approaches.
 It requires inlines and splits the factorial function's logic.
 For larger, more complex programs, defunctionalization will be really ugly.

 Performance is [about 10x][defunctionalized-tail-calls] the original bind tail call approach.